Teodora Alonso Realonda: After Rizal's death

 In August 1898, Narcisa got the body of her brother Rizal, and found out that the body was not even laid out in a coffin.
 Because of this, the government offered Teodora a lifetime pension as a token of gratitude, after Rizal was declared the national hero of the Philippines.
 However, she declined the offer, as she said that her family "has never been patriotic for money."
 She even saw the declaration of the monument for Rizal a week before she died.
 Alonso died in her home at 478 San Fernando Street, San Nicolas, Manila on August 16, 1911.
-Her remains were interred at a mausoleum in Cementerio del Norte, Manila, joining that of her husband Francisco, before being transferred to their current tomb at Rizal Shrine in Calamba, Laguna.
+Her remains were interred at a mausoleum in Cementerio del Norte, Manila, joining that of her husband Francisco, before being transferred to their current graves at the Rizal Shrine in Calamba, Laguna.